tkhamez/neucore/README.md

 - Visit https://developers.eveonline.com or https://developers.testeveonline.com
 - Create a new application (e.g.: Neucore DEV)
 - Connection Type: "Authentication & API Access", add the required scopes.
 Scopes for the backend are configured with the environment variable BRAVECORE_EVE_SCOPES.
-To use all features the scopes must include `esi-corporations.read_corporation_membership.v1`.
+To use the "auto-whitelist" feature for the Watchlist, the scopes must include `esi-corporations.read_corporation_membership.v1`.
 - Set the callback to https://your.domain/login-callback

 ### App Setup